LeeHall-DevOps/eng114_devops-1/notes/IaC.md

 Configuration management is part of provisioning.
 Basically, that's using a tool like Chef, Puppet or Ansible to configure our server. *Provisioning* often implies it's the first time we do it. *Configuration management* usually happens repeatedly.

+## Difference between push and pull configuration management

+Pull Model - Nodes are dynamically updated with the configurations that are present in the server.

+Push Model - Centralised server pushes the configuration on the nodes.

 ## What is Ansible

 Ansible is a simple IT automation engine that automates cloud provisioning, configuration management, application deployment, infra-service orchestration, and many other IT needs.